London South Bank University (LSBU)

 - A 2:2 (or above) UK undergraduate degree or a recognised equivalent qualification

-- A GCSE grade C or above in English, Maths and Science
+- A GCSE grade C or above in English, Maths and Science or equivalent (please check with LSBU admissions to check accepted equivalencies)

 - If you studied outside the UK, you should visit the National Academic Recognition Centre (NARIC) website to find out whether your qualifications are of an equivalent level to UK GCSE's, A Levels and an undergraduate degree.